Insight 4: Manipulate the problem-model-data-metric equation

 1. Narrowing the problem

 The initial problem description and tools available sometimes tackle a problem that is too general.
-By changing the problem to have a narrower use case, the variance of the input data will be reduced.
-It follows that the final solution will achieve equal or better performance.
+By changing the problem to have a more narrow use case, the variance of the input data reduces.
+It follows the

 Rather than building a general document classification system, you might want to build a classification system for documents in a particular domain, such as legal documents.